 LDS leaders have long understood how vulnerable they are on the first vision topic.
 In 1969, Dean Jesse of the Church Historian’s Office, and the leading expert on Joseph Smith documents, was chastised for writing about the first vision.
-He was told “You have published photographs which I have been instructed not to talk about.”
-(Leonard Arrington: The Writing of Mormon History, p.
-80)
+He was told “You have published photographs which I have been instructed not to talk about” (Leonard Arrington: The Writing of Mormon History, 80).

-The Church does not know the date of Smith’s foundational vision.
-“None of the available contemporary writings about Joseph Smith in the 1830s, none of the publications of the Church in that decade, and no contemporary journal or correspondence yet discovered mentions the story of the first vision…the general membership of the Church knew little, if anything, about it.”
-(Dialogue, James B. Allen/Assistant Church Historian, Autumn 1966, p.
-29-45)
+No one knows the date of Smith’s foundational vision.
+“None of the available contemporary writings about Joseph Smith in the 1830s, none of the publications of the Church in that decade, and no contemporary journal or correspondence yet discovered mentions the story of the first vision…the general membership of the Church knew little, if anything, about it” (Dialogue, James B. Allen/Assistant Church Historian, Autumn 1966, 29-45).

 Lucy Smith regularly kept a personal journal.
 Though she regularly elaborated on mundane things, such as being offended when a gathering of local ladies criticized her modest log cabin, she recorded no mention of her son’s visitation with God.

 Joseph did not identify the 1820 date for his vision until he dictated his history in 1838 – 18 years later.
-It has been suggested that he may have relied upon the affidavits in Mormonism Unvailed to narrow down a year and season only, an argument bolstered by the conflicting ages he provided in earlier accounts.
-The affidavits of his Palmyra neighbors consistently affirm that the Smith family was engaged in treasure-digging in 1820.
-(Early Mormonism and the Magic World View, p.
-141)
+Some scholars have suggested that he may have relied upon the affidavits in Mormonism Unvailed to narrow down a year and season only, an argument bolstered by the conflicting ages he provided in earlier accounts.
+The affidavits of his Palmyra neighbors consistently affirm that the Smith family was engaged in treasure-digging in 1820 (Early Mormonism and the Magic World View, 141).

-Judged by modern standards, visions may seem extraordinary and special; yet seeing God was definitely a thing in the early 1800s.
+Judged by modern standards, visions may seem extraordinary, but they were more common during the Second Great Awakening of the early 1800s.
 Denominations of all stripes were experiencing regular visions during this revivalist period.
 Mysticism, speaking in tongues, falling down, shaking and visions were regular occurrences.
 Even Joseph Smith Sr. reported at least seven significant visions, five of which Lucy Smith summarized in her memoirs.

 In 1816, Elias Smith published his vision, stating that “…I went into the woods…a light appeared to shine from heaven…” In 1821, Charles Finney recorded that “An overwhelming sense of my wickedness…took such powerful possession of me.”
 In 1829, Solomon Chamberlain recounted to John Taylor an experience he had in 1816, which Taylor recorded in his journal, stating “He said not one of us was right; but that the Lord would in his own due time raise up a church…”

 John Samuel Thompson, a teacher at the Palmyra Academy, declared in 1825, “[Jesus appeared] in a glare of brightness exceeding tenfold the brilliancy of the meridian [noonday] Sun.
-[The Lord told him,] ‘I commission you to go and tell mankind that I am come; and bid every man to shout victory.”
-(Christian Guide, p.
-71, 1826)
+[The Lord told him,] ‘I commission you to go and tell mankind that I am come; and bid every man to shout victory” (1826, Christian Guide, 71).

 Explore the accounts of 16 similar visionaries who’s experiences predate Smith’s.
 Notice how strikingly similar many are, even referring to the woods, a dark grove, above the brightness of the sun, bodily shape like a man, sins forgiven, all churches corrupt, etc.